 Process and Analyze HERE Data

-The travel time data obtained from HERE are in 5-minute increments and don’t include separate truck travel speeds.
+The travel time data obtained from HERE are in 5-minute increments and do not include separate truck travel speeds.
 Traffic data are reported at the road link level on Traffic Message Channel (TMC) segments.
-The length of these TMC segments varies significantly – their starting and ending points are located at physical or logical geometric changes (e.g. interchanges).
 Each TMC has a unique TMC ID.

 A TMC shape file was developed to show the locations and codes of available HERE TMCs in FDOT District 5 and Polk County.
 Exact locations of the TMCs are displayed in Figure 2.
 For most of the fifty TMCs in the I-4 study corridor, there is 5 minute HERE speed data for each day in 2014.
 Three of the fifty TMCs only have 5-min level speed data from January, 2014 to May, 2014.
 Ten TMCs didn’t have any speed data since these are interchange ramps and HERE didn’t collect data on ramps.
 Table 1 displays the date range of available HERE speeds by TMC ID.